-The Practical Magic books are an oxymoron: both beautiful and tragic, as is life, capturing the hearts of readers for nearly twenty years.
+The Practical Magic books are an oxymoron: both beautiful and tragic, as is life, capturing the hearts of readers– myself included — for nearly twenty years.

-Below are answers to frequently asked questions about the Practical Magic books (including their order), followed by reviews of each of the four books, including summaries, quotes, my thoughts, and what type of reader each book is best for.
+Below are the Practical Magic books, followed by my personal reviews of each of the four books, including summaries, quotes, my thoughts, and what type of reader each book is best for.
+Lastly, get answers to frequently asked questions about the Practical Magic books.

-Reviews of the Practical Magic Books (in Chronological Story Order)
+Reviews of the Practical Magic Books (in Story Order)

 My thoughts: I found Magic Lessons to be both lyrical and stunning.
 I had never read about the Salem witch trials before, and I don’t read much from that time period, so it really intrigued and immersed me.
 While this series is about love at its core, I found this book to be very much about mothers and daughters too.